JorgeValderrama/Active-Learning-for-launch-vehicle-MDAO/README.md

 # Active learning technique for quantile estimation

-This code estimates a quantile of a unidemnsional field variable on an stochastic process.
+This code estimates a quantile of an uni-demnsional field variable of a stochastic process.
 It uses the Karhunen-Loève loeve (KL) decomposition to reduce the dimensonality of the stochastic process and predict new outputs based on a surrogate model  of the uncertain variables of the KL decomposition using